-Rakuna Recruit Dashboard benefits your college recruiting strategy by:
+How Rakuna Recruit Dashboard benefits your college recruiting strategy?

-- Making your game plan: Unify your team with common goals, questions, and forms that everyone can access during the career fair.
-Use the dashboard to track dates, staff, and attendees in advance.
+- Making your game plan: Reach an agreement with your teams on common goals, forms, and questions that all candidates can get access to during the job fair.
+The dashboard helps to track time, staff, and attendees in advance.

-- Engaging top talents: Connect with candidates and use standardized forms to eliminate the administrative side and focus on discussing career options, goals, and ideas with millennials.
+- Engaging top talents: Connect with applicants and utilize standard forms to get rid of the administrative side and focus on discussing career options, goals, and ideas with millennials.

-- Beat the competition: Get a headstart on other companies by using the information made immediately available at your fingertips.
+- Beat the competition: Get a headstart on other businesses by using the information made immediately available at your fingertips.
 Scroll through resumes and follow up with your favorite candidates.